 Full disclosure: I am a past recipient, as you see with the homemade giant cheque.
 I like FACTOR, but I won’t recommend Artist Development again.
 This article is a collection of my learning about the program.

-The Foundation for Assisting Canadian Talent on Recordings (FACTOR) misused almost C$1 million last year on a bad grant program.
+The Foundation for Assisting Canadian Talent on Recordings (FACTOR) spent almost C$1 million last year on a bad grant program.
 FACTOR’s Artist Development program must end, and I have an idea to replace it.

 FACTOR serves big artists well.
 I like most of their programs, and some critiques of them are weak.
 Grimes, for example, did no wrong when she appeared in a management company’s successful application for C$90,000.

 Unlike the provincially-funded Amplify BC, FACTOR gets funding from both the federal government and from the Canadian radio industry.
 Artist Development is FACTOR’s smallest-budget program.
 Last year it gave out C$950,000, only 3.45% of all FACTOR’s disbursements that year (p.
 11).

 It’s also their the second-most selective program, with 475 successful applications out of 1,241 in the 2019-20 year (see above link, p.
 10).
 And it’s the most popular, as its total number of program applications is the highest.